 The first question to answer is why you’re putting non-human characters in the piece to begin with.
 What are your goals for that race, culture, or whatever?
 Once you know that, you can begin addressing the challenge of helping the reader relate.

 We talk about our strategies, and we cover examples from Iain Banks’ Look to Windward, Vernor Vinge’s A Fire Upon the Deep, and of course from our own work, including Kiss Me Twice, I Am Not a Serial Killer, and The Body Politic.

-Audiobook Pick-of-the-Week: Thief of Time: Discworld, Book 26, by Terry Pratchett, narrated by Stephen Briggs
+Thing of the week: Thief of Time: Discworld, Book 26, by Terry Pratchett, narrated by Stephen Briggs.